 How good are you at telling the difference between knit and crochet?
 Pretty good I’m guessing!
-Still, I think this knit-look hat might just make you look twice 🙂 It is 100% crochet but it looks really, really like… well, knitting!
+Still, I think this knit-look crochet hat might just make you look twice 🙂 It is 100% crochet, but it’s crochet that looks like knitting!

 This hat is crocheted from side to side.
 The top of the hat tapers inwards due to skipped stitches on alternate rows (there are plenty of photos in the pattern to help you out!).
 Having the top of the hat narrower than the bottom means there is less of a gap to close up when it comes to seaming and cinching in at the top.